WingKeong/data-science-coursera/README.md

 <br/>**Assignment Task 2** - Select mean and standard deviation measures

-Since most measure variables needs to be excluded from the final dataset, I decided to perform task 2 (find the mean & std variables) first, so that only these fields gets included when merging the training and test sets together (task 1)
+Since most measure variables are to be excluded from the final dataset, I decided to perform task 2 (find mean & std variables) first, so that only these fields gets included when merging the training and test sets together (task 1)

-My interpretation of the task 2 is to select only `mean()` & `std()` measures so I have not included variables like XXX-meanFreq() and angle variables eg. angle(tBodyAccJerkMean),gravityMean)
+My interpretation of task 2 is to select only `mean()` & `std()` measures so I have not included variables like XXX-meanFreq() and angle variables eg. angle(tBodyAccJerkMean),gravityMean)
 ```
 selvar<-subset(features, grepl("mean()", features$V2, fixed=TRUE) | grepl("std()", features$V2, fixed=TRUE))
 ```